axelvaldez/radical-companies/_posts/children-stories/2024-08-06-how-it-went.markdown

  <p>He found that strange, Beings that did not want to talk.
 What the&hellip;?</p>

 <h1>Listen!</h1>
- <p>Radical talked to the beings in the Foundation House and learned that every time tney tried they were beating back, something they had nver seen among Beings</p>
+ <p>Radical talked to the Beings in the Foundation House and learned that every time tney tried they were beating back, something they had nver seen among Beings</p>

 <h1></h1>
  <p></p>